 - Larger tomato fruits

 - The tomatoes are sweet and incredibly juicy

-- Better seed germination
+- Better seed germination and plant growth

 Of course, Epsom salts may also be used for other plants and not just tomatoes.
 More on Epsom Salt Garden “Cheats”!

 Other crops that benefit from Epsom salt include: peppers, rose bushes have brighter colored bloom, and the vegetable garden.

 Understand that different plants have different care needs so you’ll have to do some research based on the crop you intend to grow.